ʻIolani School: Campus

 View of ʻIolani Campus with Diamond Head, Ala Wai Canal, Ala Wai Golf Course, and Waikiki in the background (circa March 10, 2010).
 Note: this photo is missing a number of newly constructed buildings.

 The campus is divided into Upper and Lower School.
-Buildings include the I-Wing, Castle Building, Weinberg Building, the Art Building, Nangaku Building, Sullivan Center for Innovation and Learning, Residence Hall, Kaneshiro Science and Innovation Center, Sidney and Minnie Kosasa Performance Studios and Courtyard, and the Father Bray Athletic Center.
+Buildings include the I-Wing, Castle Building, Weinberg Building, the Art Building, Nangaku Building, Sullivan Center for Innovation and Learning, the Arrillaga Student Center, Residence Hall, Kaneshiro Science and Innovation Center, Sidney and Minnie Kosasa Performance Studios and Courtyard, and the Father Bray Athletic Center.
 Other facilities include St. Alban's Chapel, K-1 Community, Ai Family Learning Center, Upper Gym, Lower Gym, Dillingham Pool, Tsuzuki Group Library and Seto Hall. ʻIolani School also has faculty housing, a football/soccer field (Eddie Hamada Field) with stadium seating (Kozuki Stadium), an all-weather track & field layout (Eddie Hamada Track), a baseball field, an outdoor basketball court (One Team Fieldhouse) and six tennis courts.

 Upper School

 The Harold K.L.
-Castle Building was dedicated in 1980 to the Castle Family which had donated land to 'Iolani School.
+Castle Building was dedicated in 1980 to the Castle Family which had donated land to ʻIolani School.
 The Castle Building also contains most classrooms for the 7th and 8th Grade.
 Orchestra and Choir also use this building for their Performing Arts classes for both Upper and Lower School students.

 The Sullivan Center for Innovation and Leadership was finished at the end of 2012 for the replacement of the Upper School Library.
 The Sullivan Center was created to emphasize sustainability and includes classrooms, laboratories, an auditorium, and a garden among other facilities.

 In late 2023, plans for a new Student Center were revealed, following a $10 million donation from parents Justine Stamen Arrillaga and John Arrillaga Jr. (son of John Arrillaga).
-The project is scheduled to be completed in winter 2025.
+The project is completed as of January 20, 2026.